dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 <img src='/images/object_detection/man_utd.gif' />
 </p>

 But Padwan, this will be our last interaction on images.
-Next, we will move to text, particularly, <span class='purple'>Power of RNN</span>.
+Next, we will move to text, particularly, <span class='purple'>Force of RNN</span>.

 <span class='orange'>Happy Learning!</span>